U.S. seeks to calm fears of U.K. virus variant as U.S. infections top 18 million

 "Scientifically it is highly likely that the immune response by this vaccine can also deal with this virus variant,” BioNTech Chief Executive Ugur Sahin told reporters.

 More than 600,000 Americans, mostly healthcare workers, received their first COVID-19 vaccine doses as of Monday, according to the CDC.
+Some states began vaccinating long-term care facility residents on Monday.

 "Travel bans are really rather draconian things to do," Fauci told ABC News' "Good Morning America."